 The successor to the Canon EOS Rebel SL2, the Canon EOS SL3 ($650 with an 18-55millimeter lens) offers a few improvements, such as a faster processor that delivers better battery life and 4K video.
 Continuous eye-detection auto focus has also been added, but there are some changes that are questionable, including a hot shoe that doesn’t work with third-party flashes.
-Still, the SL3 is a good value, especially for beginners.
+Still, the SL3 is a good value, making it one of the best DSLR cameras for beginners, and one of the best cameras overall.

 First-time DSLR owners, families and picture-taking enthusiasts on a limited budget will appreciate the Canon EOS Rebel SL3’s price, ease of use, and built-in guidance.
 There are enough features to allow those interested to explore all facets of photography – while learning about fundamentals such as shutter speed, aperture and depth-of-field via the onboard help system.
 But you can just as easily use it as a point-and-shoot camera.